sdpunit/Study-buddy-app/items/report.md

 - Once the user starts the timer the background is green for a while, while the background gif is loading.
 - There can be a slight delay when transitioning from the login activity to the main activity, and from the main activity to the search activity
+- The add courses button is not constrained properly and does not show properly on some phones.
+We tested our app on the Pixel 6.
+- If you clear a courses time in assessments activity, the users total time remains the same.
+This is not necessarily a bug, depending on if the user wishes to retain his total time or change it.
+However, we did not account for those two option.

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*